CEL extensions#

 rule

 refers to the value assigned to a predefined rule when used as a field within a Protobuf message.
+See complex predefined rules for an example.

 Only available within predefined rules.